Alqen/headless-vector-search/docs/alqen-wiki.md

     category.
 This helps in tailoring the product listing to match the popular terms and improve visibility within the category.

----
+### Traffic Comparison:

-**Traffic Comparison:** The Traffic Comparison tool offers sellers the ability to compare the traffic dynamics of different keywords.
+The Traffic Comparison tool offers sellers the ability to compare the traffic dynamics of different keywords.
 This helps in understanding which keywords are the most effective in driving traffic, allowing sellers to prioritize their SEO efforts accordingly.